-Research interests include early innate immune responses to HIV vaccines on subsequent adaptive immune responses and systems biology analyses of how immune responses are shaped
+Research focus includes early innate immune responses to HIV vaccines on subsequent adaptive immune responses and systems biology analyses of how immune responses are shaped.

-Research interests include sexual risk taking, victimization and alcohol/drug abuse among African-American women, HIV prevention for African American and African-born populations and health disparities.
+Research focus includes sexual risk taking, victimization and alcohol/drug abuse among African-American women, HIV prevention for African American and African-born populations and health disparities.

-Research interests include targeting latent viral genomes for mutagenesis and disruption of viral pathogenesis and infection using engineered homing endonucleases.
+Research focus includes targeting latent viral genomes for mutagenesis and disruption of viral pathogenesis and infection using engineered homing endonucleases.

 Immune profiling of cancer immunotherapy clinical trial subjects to further the understanding of therapy-driven patient immune responses in order to develop more effective cancer treatments.

-Interests include supervised learning methods in infectious disease modeling, semiparametrics and Bayesian assessment of complex models
+Research focus includes supervised learning methods in infectious disease modeling, semiparametrics and Bayesian assessment of complex models.

-Research interests include mathematical modeling of infectious diseases, evaluating impact of interventions for HIV prevention, mathematical biology (population dynamics, epidemic modeling) and dynamical systems (ODE, PDE, and impulsive systems)
+Research focus includes mathematical modeling of infectious diseases, evaluating impact of interventions for HIV prevention, mathematical biology (population dynamics, epidemic modeling) and dynamical systems (ODE, PDE, and impulsive systems).

 Oversight for quality control of Good Clinical Lab Practice (GCLP)-compliant assays and is studying cellular immune responses to HIV vaccines for the Cape Town HVTN laboratory.
 Research involves interrogation of the phenotype and transcriptional profile of vaccine induced T cells in order to better understand these T cell responses.